mozilla-services/heka-docs/source/architecture/extending.rst

 a `Writer` implementation:

 Init(config interface{}) error
-    This is a setup method, that will be called exactly once.
+    This is a setup method that will be called exactly once.
 This is wired up to Heka's config system, and any configuration values specified for this particular `Runner` plugin will be passed along to the `Writer`.
 As with plugins, `config` will be of type `PluginConfig` (i.e.